-Finally, investigate itineraries on older ships.
+Finally, investigate planning a cruise itinerary that sails on an older ship.
 Cruises on older ships are usually much cheaper than the sailings on whatever the latest addition to the cruise line fleet happens to be.
 Many times these older ships have been recently refurbished or upgraded and can provide great value.

 6. Select Your Cruise Destination.

 You can plan a cruise that will take you to almost any part of the world.
 Looking for relaxing beach escape?
 Culture and art?
 More focused on the resort aspect than any particular destination?
 You can plan a cruise to some destination that will fit almost every taste.
 Popular regions include the Caribbean, Alaska, the Mediterranean, Hawaii, South/Central America, Asia, and Australia/New Zealand/ South Pacific.

 Here are some quick tips and insights on the most popular itineraries for North American travelers.